Kate hails ‘importance of simply being together’ at her Christmas carol service

 Popstars Leona Lewis and Ellie Goulding England footballer Jordan Henderson and comic Jason Manford also attended, as did Zara and Mike Tindall, Princess Beatrice and husband Edoardo Mapelli Mozzi, Princess Eugenie and the Countess of Wessex.

+Also there was Kate’s family – her parents Carole and Michael Middleton, sister Pippa Matthews, brother James Middleton and his wife Alizee.

+The duchess was separated from the Middleton family for many months during the pandemic.

-Everyone wore masks inside in line with new rules to battle the spread of the new Omicron variant of Covid-19.
+Guests wore masks as they walked around the Abbey amid the threat of the new Omicron variant of Covid-19.

 Kate staged the concert to reflect on the challenges of the pandemic and pay tribute those who supported communities throughout.